 The Spectacles Shop on the first of the ‘nine alleyways’, De Gasthuis Molensteeg, is also The National Museum of Spectacles.
 It not only sells but also allows the visitor to travel through 700 years of art, culture and history of spectacles.
 All this presented in two marvellous museum chambers, established in a shattering premises dating back to 1620.
 Also in the alley, Waxwell Records sells, used as well as new vinyl records for DJ’s, record collectors and music enthusiasts.
 Waxwell specializes in Amsterdam’s most diverse and unique selection of Soul, Jazz, Disco, Rock and Pop records.

 In the Wolvenstraat Laura Dols specialises in glamorous vintage.
 With period clothes from the 20’s till 70’s, sensational evening dresses and elegant dinner jackets and tuxedos.
 Everything can be found here to make a complete ensemble with glamorous accessories, including vintage jewellery, beaded evening bags, corsages and shoes.
 Laura Dols is a real hotspot for well known stylists.
 You also will find at Wolvenstraat 9 a vintage linen section and an Aladdin’s cave for children’s dressing up clothes.

 In Hartenstraat The Gamekeeper offers a wide variety of all kind of games.
 A store full of surprises that fits in perfectly with the refreshing atmosphere of the nine streets, which is full of unique and original stores.
-This store is oriented mainly towards women looking to spoil their partner or themselves… Accessible and yet classy.
-Stout (‘naughty’) is a place with a distinctive collection and ambiance as the name would indicate.

 In short: the nine little streets, just behind the Palace on Damsquare, run on both sides of a canal and linked by postcard-pretty little bridges, the first floor of practically any building is occupied by a shop or a café.
 One will find everything here, from special books, antiques and vintage clothes to the best of Belgian design, interior objects from curtains and drapes to home design, cosmetics, trendsetting fashion and unique jewellery.
 The nine streets is Amsterdam’s hotspot area for food and drinks and famous chocolate and cakes…